Western Cape: Contribution of the Western Cape in the National Youth Uprisings

 The Black Consciousness Movement (BCM) was a grassroots anti-Apartheid activist movement that emerged in South Africa in the mid-1960s out of the political vacuum created by the jailing and banning of the African National Congress and Pan Africanist Congress leadership after the Sharpeville Massacre in 1960.
 The BCM represented a social movement for political consciousness.

 In December 1968, the South African Student Organization (SASO) was formed at a conference held in Marianhill, Natal.
 The conference was exclusively attended by Black students.
 After its launch, SASO became the medium through which black consciousness ideology spread to schools and other university campuses across the country.

 In 1974, South African Minister of Bantu Education and Development MC Botha, constituted the imposition of using Afrikaans as a medium of instruction in black schools, effective with students in Grade 7 (Standard 5) upwards.
-As early as March 1976, students began passive resistance against Afrikaans, fueling the outbreak of the Soweto Uprising on 16 June 1976.
-Consequently, the student protests spread to other parts of the country, and Cape Town became a pivotal site for Western Cape student revolt.

 Student leaders at the University of the Western Cape (UWC) and the University of Cape Town (UCT) organised marches.
 Poster parades by UWC and Black Power Salute marches by UCT was broken by the police, resulting in 73 students getting arrested and detained at Victor Verster Prison, near Paarl.

 On 1 September 1976, the unrest spread to the city of Cape Town itself.
 Approximately 2000 black students from Western Cape townships, namely Langa, Nyanga and Gugulethu, matched the Cape Town central business district (CBD).
 Coloured students also contributed to the protests by peacefully marching to the city, but were blockaded by the police in the CBD.
 The protests turned violent when coloured students started burning schools, libraries and a magistrate's court in support of the student revolt.
 Thereafter, 200,000 coloured workers partook in a two-day strike staying away from work in the Cape Town area.

 According to a report by the Truth and Reconciliation Commission (TRC), the Western Cape experienced the second highest number of deaths and casualties associated with the 1976 uprising protests.